LeonSong1995/gsMap/docs/source/mouse_example.md

 ## Preparation

-Please ensure you have installed the `gsMap` package before proceeding.
+Please ensure you have installed the `gsMap` package.

 ### 1. Download dependencies